 Camp Staff Youth Protection Training

-Standard SQ-402B states that Youth Protection training is required for all staff members.
-We have now replaced Camp Leadership—Youth Protection Begins With YouTM, No. 623-127; and Seasonal Camp Staff Youth Protection and Personal Safety Training, No. 20-138, with Camp Staff Youth Protection Training, No. 430-149.
-Please use the new syllabus and PowerPoint presentation below instead of the ones listed in the manual.
+Standard SQ-402B states that Youth Protection training is required for all staff members with Camp Staff Youth Protection Training, No. 430-149.
+Please use the syllabus and PowerPoint presentation below to conduct this training.

 Camp Facilities Evaluation Tool